Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 *I also want to apologise in advance for some of the rhymes here - they were very forced.*

-### Firstly Start off at the Porters Lodge and here is your first riddle to solve:
+### Firstly, start off at the Porters Lodge and here is your first riddle to solve:

 ### Riddle 1:
 Turn right, then right again at Botolph lane,\